leventelist/ham_hat/README.md

 GPS antenna is not integrated in the device, so an external antenna connector is mounted on the PCB.

-The sound card is not included.
+Ufortunately, the sound card of the PI can not record audio, so an external sound card must be used.
 I use [this](https://www.axagon.eu/en/produkty/ada-17) particular device with good results.
 I usually break the plastic housing, and solder a shielded cable directly to the audio interface (J109).